Bread: Formulation

 Professional bread recipes are stated using the baker's percentage notation.
 The amount of flour is denoted to be 100%, and the other ingredients are expressed as a percentage of that amount by weight.
 Measurement by weight is more accurate and consistent than measurement by volume, particularly for dry ingredients.
 The proportion of water to flour is the most important measurement in a bread recipe, as it affects texture and crumb the most.
 Hard wheat flours absorb about 62% water, while softer wheat flours absorb about 56%.
 Common table breads made from these doughs result in a finely textured, light bread.
 Most artisan bread formulas contain anywhere from 60 to 75% water.
-In yeast breads, the higher water percentages result in more CO2 bubbles and a coarser bread crumb.
-500 grams (1 pound) of flour yields a standard loaf of bread or two baguettes.
+In yeast breads, the higher water percentages result in more CO2 bubbles and a coarser crumb.

+Dough recipes commonly call for 500 grams (about 1.1 pounds) of flour, which yields a single loaf of bread or two baguettes.

-Calcium propionate is commonly added by commercial bakeries to retard the growth of molds.
+Calcium propanoate is commonly added by commercial bakeries to retard the growth of molds.

 Flour

-Flour is grain ground to a powdery consistency.
+Flour is grain ground into a powder.
 Flour provides the primary structure, starch and protein to the final baked bread.
 The protein content of the flour is the best indicator of the quality of the bread dough and the finished bread.
 While bread can be made from all-purpose wheat flour, a specialty bread flour, containing more protein (12–14%), is recommended for high-quality bread.
 If one uses a flour with a lower protein content (9–11%) to produce bread, a shorter mixing time is required to develop gluten strength properly.
 An extended mixing time leads to oxidization of the dough, which gives the finished product a whiter crumb, instead of the cream color preferred by most artisan bakers.

 Wheat flour, in addition to its starch, contains three water-soluble protein groups (albumin, globulin, and proteoses) and two water-insoluble protein groups (glutenin and gliadin).
 When flour is mixed with water, the water-soluble proteins dissolve, leaving the glutenin and gliadin to form the structure of the resulting bread.
 When relatively dry dough is worked by kneading, or wet dough is allowed to rise for a long time (see no-knead bread), the glutenin forms strands of long, thin, chainlike molecules, while the shorter gliadin forms bridges between the strands of glutenin.
 The resulting networks of strands produced by these two proteins are known as gluten.
 Gluten development improves if the dough is allowed to autolyse.

+Fortification

+Processing of flours usually involves removal of the outer layers, which contain important nutrients.
+Such flours, and bread made from them, may be fortified by adding nutrients.
+Fortification with added calcium, iron, thiamine (Vitamin B1) and niacin (Vitamin B3) is a legal requirement in the UK (wholemeal flours, from which the nutrients have not been stripped, are exempt).
+The unregulated term "wheatmeal" is used to describe flour containing some but not all of the outer covering and central part of the wheat grain.